Mercer Consulting names Vienna as the 'best' city in the world...

 The Americas

-In terms of city infrastructure, Vancouver (6) again tops the ranking for the whole of the region, with Atlanta following in position 15.
-Santiago in Chile has the best city infrastructure in Central and South America, whereas Port au Prince is again the lowest ranking at 212.
+In terms of city infrastructure, Vancouver (9) tops the ranking for the region with Atlanta and Montreal following at 13.
+Other Canadian cities that ranked highly were Toronto (16) and Ottawa (25).
+In the United States, Dallas ranked 15, followed by Washington, DC (22), Chicago (28) and New York (30).
+Buenos Aires, Argentina (83) has the best city infrastructure in Central and South America, whereas Port-au-Prince is the lowest ranking at 221.

 Europe